CMSgov/CMCS-DSG-DSS-Certification-Staging/certification-process.md

 ## From this repo CMS will:
 - Provide publicly available resources to guide states in how to write outcome statements and measure impact
-- Share and updated examples of outcome statements and metrics for use in their APDs and certification documents
+- Share and update examples of outcome statements and metrics for use in their APDs and certification documents
 - Baseline the outcomes and metrics received from states, and compare outcomes and metrics to examples and submissions from other states

 ## From this repo vendors can: